-- is found to have committed an anti-doping rule violation pursuant to the International Olympic a)Committee Anti-Doping Rules applicable to the XXII Olympic Winter Games in Sochi, Russia, in connection with the World Anti-Doping Code. - 3.
-Paragraph IV of the Decision rendered by the International Olympic Committee Disciplinary Commission dated 29 November 2017 (and amended by the reasoned decision on 20 December) is annulled and replaced as follows: - V. Alexander KASYANOV is declared ineligible to be accredited in any capacity for the next edition of the Olympic Winter Games subsequent to the Sochi Olympic Winter Games (i.e. Pyeong Chang 2018). - 4.
-The Russian Team which ranked 4th in the 2-Man Bobsleigh event is disqualified.
-The corresponding diplomas are withdrawn and shall be returned to the International Olympic Committee. - 5.
-All other rulings contained in the Decision rendered by the International Olympic Committee Disciplinary Commission dated 29 November 2017 (and amended by the reasoned decisions on 20 December 2017) are maintained. - 6.
-This Award is pronounced without costs, except for the Court Office fee of CHF 1,000 (one thousand Swiss Francs) paid by Alexander Kasyanov, which is retained by the CAS. - 7.
-Each party shall bear their own costs and other expenses incurred in connection with this arbitration. - All other motions or prayers for relief are dismissed.
-8.
+- 1. The Appeal filed by Aleksei Pushkarev on 1 December 2017 against the Decision of the International Olympic Committee Disciplinary Commission dated 29 November 2017 (as confirmed by the reasoned decision dated 20 December 2017) is partially upheld. - 2.
+Paragraph I(a) of the Decision rendered by the International Olympic Committee Disciplinary Commission dated 29 November 2017 (as confirmed by the reasoned decision dated 20 December 2017) is modified as follows: - I. The Athlete, Aleksei PUSHKAREV: - a) is found to have committed an anti-doping rule violation pursuant to the International Olympic Committee Anti-Doping Rules applicable to the XXII Olympic Winter Games in Sochi, Russia, in connection with the World Anti-Doping Code. - 3.
+Paragraph IV of the Decision rendered by the International Olympic Committee Disciplinary Commission dated 29 November 2017 (as confirmed by the reasoned decision dated 20 December 2017) is annulled and replaced as follows: - IV.
+Aleksei PUSHKAREV is declared ineligible to be accredited in any capacity for the next edition of the Olympic Winter Games subsequent to the Sochi Olympic Winter Games (i.e. PyeongChang 2018). - 4.
+All other rulings contained in the Decision rendered by the International Olympic Committee Disciplinary Commission dated 29 November 2017 (as confirmed by the reasoned decision dated 20 December 2017) are maintained. - 5.
+This Award is pronounced without costs, except for the Court Office fee of CHF 1,000 (one thousand Swiss Francs) paid by Aleksei Pushkarev, which is retained by the CAS.

+- 6. Each party shall bear their own costs and other expenses incurred in connection with this arbitration. - 7.
+All other motions or prayers for relief are dismissed.